A Princess, an Elf, and a Demon Walk Into a Bar

-"A Princess, an Elf, and a Demon Walk Into a Bar" is the series premiere episode of Netflix's original streaming television series Disenchantment.
+"Chapter I: A Princess, an Elf, and a Demon Walk Into a Bar", also known simply as "A Princess, an Elf, and a Demon Walk Into a Bar",is the series premiere episode of Netflix's original streaming television series Disenchantment.
 The episode was directed by Dwayne Carey-Hill and written by Matt Groening and Josh Weinstein.
 It was released on Netflix on August 17, 2018, along with the rest of the series.

-The production code is 1DNT01, and the episode stars Abbi Jacobson, Eric Andre, and Nat Faxon as the title characters, Princess Bean, puny elf Elfo, and demon Luci.
+The production code is 1DNT01, and the episode stars Abbi Jacobson, Eric André, and Nat Faxon as the title characters, Princess Bean, puny elf Elfo, and demon Luci.